 Brushing those bad bacteria away prevents them from causing damage.
 Only after between three and 12 weeks do the harmful bacteria to become the dominant bacteria in your mouth.
 Once the bad bacteria become dominant, periodontitis can form, particularly in genetically susceptible people.

-Proper, daily brushing of the teeth and gums forces the biofilm process to repeatedly restart, allowing the good bacteria spend more time to remain attached to your gums and preventing the bad bacteria from dominating.
+Proper, daily brushing of the teeth and gums forces the biofilm process to repeatedly restart, allowing the good bacteria to spend more time to remain attached to your gums and preventing the bad bacteria from dominating.
 Children and adults benefit from dental fluoride treatments.

 Now that you understand how good oral hygiene can prevent gum disease and protect your dental health.
 Dr. Fondriest can also help you defend your oral health by providing regular dental checkups and cleanings.
 Call Lake Forest Dental Arts today at 847.234.0517 for your appointment.
 Our Lake Forest, IL, dental practice provides quality dental care for patients in the North Shore and greater Chicago areas.